OfficeDev/office-js-docs-pr/docs/design/contextual-tabs.md

 ### Implement an alternate UI experience when custom contextual tabs are not supported

-Some combinations of platform, Office host, and Office build don't support `requestCreateControls`.
+Some combinations of platform, Office application, and Office build don't support `requestCreateControls`.
 Your add-in should be designed to provide an alternate experience to users who are running the add-in on one of those combinations.
 The following sections describe two ways of providing a fallback experience.

 #### Use noncontextual tabs or controls

-There is a manifest element, [OverriddenByRibbonApi](../reference/manifest/overriddenbyribbonapi.md), that is designed to create a fallback experience in an add-in that implements custom contextual tabs when the add-in is running on a host or platform that doesn't support custom contextual tabs.
+There is a manifest element, [OverriddenByRibbonApi](../reference/manifest/overriddenbyribbonapi.md), that is designed to create a fallback experience in an add-in that implements custom contextual tabs when the add-in is running on an application or platform that doesn't support custom contextual tabs.

 The simplest strategy for using this element is that you define in the manifest one or more custom core tabs (that is, *noncontextual* custom tabs) that duplicate the ribbon customizations of the custom contextual tabs in your add-in.
 But you add `<OverriddenByRibbonApi>true</OverriddenByRibbonApi>` as the first child element of the [CustomTab](../reference/manifest/customtab.md).
 The effect of doing so is the following:

-- If the add-in runs on a host and platform that supports custom contextual tabs, then the custom core tab won't appear on the ribbon.
+- If the add-in runs on an application and platform that support custom contextual tabs, then the custom core tab won't appear on the ribbon.
 Instead, the custom contextual tab will be created when the add-in calls the `requestCreateControls` method.
-- If the add-in runs on a host or platform that *doesn't* support `requestCreateControls`, then the custom core tab does appear on the ribbon.
+- If the add-in runs on an application or platform that *doesn't* support `requestCreateControls`, then the custom core tab does appear on the ribbon.

 The following is an example of this simple strategy.